Creative Recruiting Messages Begin With a compelling EVP

 From this orientation, the value we as employers receive is no longer the driving force in our recruitment.
 Instead, our reward of hiring top people in the Wind or Solar field is the by-product of addressing the needs of our candidates.

 The value we create is the cause.
 The value we receive in return is the effect.

 Let that sink in for a moment.
 It's important.

-Flipping the Recruiting Script For Renewable Energy Jobs
+Flipping the Recruiting Script for all Jobs

 Recruiting teams would do well to study how their marketing colleagues create personas for their ideal customer and from that construct their creative recruiting messages.
 This process can be copied and extrapolated for recruiting.

 Don’t use terms like candidate, incumbent, or “the person taking this job."
-Instead write your ad as if it was to be read by only ONE person which means using the word ‘you’, ‘your’, ‘you’ll’, etc. That makes your message sound personal for each person.
+Instead write your ad as if it were to be read by only ONE person which means using the word ‘you’, ‘your’, ‘you’ll’, etc. That makes your message sound personal for each person.